 Kerala Kathakali Centre

-Even though watching a Kathakali performance at Folklore Museum is a bit pricey, it is one of the most luxurious places in Kochi to watch this dance form comfortably.
-With a beautifully decorated and air-conditioned hall with traditional Kerala murals and wooden architecture, spending a few hours in this cultural center can be a thrilling experience.
-Prince Charles chose this place to watch a Kathakali performance during his visit to India.
-Folklore Museum is on the southern side of Ernakulam near Thevara ferry.
+While attending a Kathakali performance at the Folklore Museum may come with a higher price tag, it undoubtedly offers one of the most opulent settings in Kochi to enjoy this traditional dance form in utmost comfort.
+The venue boasts a lavishly adorned and air-conditioned hall adorned with authentic Kerala murals and wooden architecture, ensuring that your time spent at this cultural center is nothing short of an exhilarating experience.
+In fact, even Prince Charles himself selected this venue for his Kathakali performance when he visited India.
+The Folklore Museum is conveniently located on the southern side of Ernakulam, near Thevara ferry.

 Dr. Devan’s Kathakali

-One of the highlights of Kairali Kathakali is that it allows you to watch this traditional dance form of Kerala in a small but intimate setting.
-It is located in Fort Kochi area opposite the elegant Brunton Boatyard Hotel.
+One standout feature of Kairali Kathakali is the opportunity it provides to experience the traditional dance form of Kerala in an intimate and cozy setting.
+Situated in the Fort Kochi area, it is conveniently positioned across from the charming Brunton Boatyard Hotel.

-Located on Kalvathy Road opposite the Fort House, Greenix Village in Fort Cochin shall be the most expensive and grand place in Kochi to watch a Kathakali performance.
-The Rhythms Theatre is high in entertainment value.
-Visit this place on Sundays so that you can watch a performance that combines excerpts not only from Kathakali but also from Theyyam, Kalaripayattu, and Mohiniyattam.
+Situated along Kalvathy Road, across from the Fort House, Greenix Village in Fort Cochin stands as the premier and most opulent venue in Kochi to experience the grandeur of a Kathakali performance.
+The Rhythms Theatre offers a rich source of entertainment.
+Sundays are the ideal time to visit, as you’ll have the opportunity to witness a spectacular performance that seamlessly weaves together elements not only from Kathakali but also from Theyyam, Kalaripayattu, and Mohiniyattam.